 - If you can, it's better to avoid LAX, which gets crazier and more hectic than usual around the Thanksgiving holiday.
 Instead, think about using the Burbank, Long Beach, or Orange County airports if you're flying in.

 - Stay away from the theme parks and major attractions during Thanksgiving week if you can.
-That is unless you actually like to be in the middle of crowds that would make a school of sardines look skimpy.
+That is unless you like to be in the middle of crowds that would make a school of sardines look skimpy.